Chapter Eight: Thornton v. Hadfield

 This letter gives the impression that Hadfield was unhappy with his "situation" at the Capitol.
 Indeed, the board wanted to release him from that situation as soon as possible for fear that the "people" there would no longer follow his commands.
 That suggests that Hadfield had problems with workers at the Capitol, not with the board and the president who were rarely at the Capitol.

 On the 26th, the president replied to a letter the board sent to him on the 22nd.
 There was no mention of Hadfield in either letter.
 On June 29th, he received another letter from the board that after discussing three other issues, reported their "surprise" at Hadfield giving notice.
 They noted that they gave him "liberty to quit" and passage money.
 Then "he seems to have considered the subject better & has applied to withdraw his notice, promising every attention to carrying on the Capitol, as approved of by the President—."
 That last phrase suggests that his discomfort with the plan prompted his leaving, but it is better understood as an effort by Thornton to get Hadfield to explicitly disavow his October 1795 plan.
-They board took him back, with a caveat.
+The board took him back, with a caveat.
 They were not obliged to renew his contracts in three months.
 No letters giving Hadfield's version of events in the summer of 1796 have survived.

 In his reply to their letter, the president didn't comment on the board's letting Hadfield stay or applaud their defense of the approved plan once again threatened by Hadfield.
 He applauded "their decisive manner....
 Coaxing a man to stay in office - or to do his duty while he is in it, is not the way to accomplish the object."
 The president's sharp reaction to the affair has been interpreted as evidence that, as Thornton would remember two years later, he was indeed upset at Hadfield.
 However, the commissioners had not coaxed Hadfield.
 In his July 1 letter, the president was comparing their experience with Hadfield to his experience with them.
-In his June 26 letter to them, he had once again coaxed them to live in the city: "It cannot be tolerated, that the Superintendant, and others, whose duty it is to see that every thing moves harmoniously as well as œeconomically; and who to effect these ought always to be on the spot, to receive applications & to provide instantaneously for wants, should be at the distance of thre⟨e⟩ miles from the active scences of their employments."(13A)
+In his June 26 letter to them, he had once again tried to coax them to live in the city: "It cannot be tolerated, that the Superintendant, and others, whose duty it is to see that every thing moves harmoniously as well as œeconomically; and who to effect these ought always to be on the spot, to receive applications & to provide instantaneously for wants, should be at the distance of thre⟨e⟩ miles from the active scenes of their employments."(13A)

 The commissioners had been rather flippant when repelling the president's previous reminder in May.
 The city's land owners had sent a memorial pressing for that.
-In his letter written a year after the debacle at the Capitol, the president had reminded Thornton and Scott that it would not have happened if they had lived in the city.
+In his letter written a year after the June 1795 debacle at the Capitol, the president had reminded Thornton and Scott that it would not have happened if they had lived in the city.
 In reply, they insisted that "If the commissioners had walked on the walls three times a day, they could not have prevented it....
 We lament that any person could expect us to live there, before houses are prepared for accommodation—some of the board have always said, that they mean to remove thither as soon as even decent houses could be had—The proprietors have not been active in their preparations, otherwise, this cause of their complaint would not now exist."
 The use of the word "lament" suggests that Thornton wrote the letter.

 The president's July observation that dismissal was a better option than the futility of coaxing men to do their duty seemed to have made an impression on Thornton.
 On July 18, a newspaper notice announced the auction sale of his Georgetown house on August 4 and also announced "Immediate possession will be given as the proprietor is removing to the city of Washington."
 (14)